-- First, boil the peas for 2-3 minutes, or just until slightly tender.
+- In the first place, do all the prep.
+Boil the peas for 2-3 minutes, or just until slightly tender.
 Chop the onion, cut the guanciale in strips, grate the Asiago.

 - At this point, add the peas and chopped onion to the pan, and a little evo oil if you do not have enough oil from the guanciale.
-Sauté for a couple of minutes until onions are translucent.
+Sauté for a couple of minutes, or until onions are translucent.
 Turn off the heat.

 - Next, add back the guanciale to the pan with the peas and onion and mix to blend.

 - Cook the pasta according to the time on the package.
 Keep in mind that homemade pasta cooks in less time than store-bought.
 Drain with a slotted spoon, reserving some of the pasta water.
-Add to the pan on low heat with the peas and guanciale, add a little of the grated Asiago.
+Add pasta to the pan on low heat with the peas and guanciale, and top with a little of the grated Asiago.

-- Lastly, plate your pasta, sprinkle the last of the Asiago on top, add a few fresh basil leaves and a drizzle of evo oil.
+- Plate your pasta, sprinkle the last of the Asiago on top, add a few fresh basil leaves and a drizzle of evo oil.

 Substitutions or modifications